CMC-QCL/Intro-to-Alteryx/README.md

 ## Windows
 Install Alteryx Designer on Windows by following the [instruction from Alteryx](https://help.alteryx.com/current/product-activation-and-licensing/download-and-install-product)

-## IOSv
+## IOS
-IOS users who are interested in setting up the Alteryx Designer must install virtual machine (VM) such as [Virtual Box](https://www.virtualbox.org) followed by Windows 10.
-When the virtual machine is set up, then install [Alteryx](https://help.alteryx.com/current/product-activation-and-licensing/download-and-install-product).
+IOS users who are interested in setting up the Alteryx Designer must install virtual machine (VM) such as [Virtual Box](https://www.virtualbox.org) followed by Windows 10 installation.
+When the Windows environment is set up, then install [Alteryx](https://help.alteryx.com/current/product-activation-and-licensing/download-and-install-product).

 Steps to install Alteryx Designer are:

 1. Download [Virtual Box](https://www.virtualbox.org).
 Click on Virtual Box 6.1 and select "OS X hosts" to download VirtualBox-6.1.18-142142-OSX.dmg.